orientechnologies/orientdb-docs/Data-Centers.md

   },
 ```

 NOTE: _This feature is available only in [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
-If you are interested in a commercial license look at [OrientDB Packages](http://orientdb.com/support)_.
+If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support)_.

+## Write Quorum

+The most reason why defining data centers is a good idea is the definition of the consistency at data center level.
+A typical scenario is having a synchronous replication in the same data center where the coordinator server is located, and then propagate changes to other data centers in asynchronous way.
+In this way you can avoid the cost of the latency of servers located on different data centers.
+In order to activate this mode, set the global `"writeQuorum": "localDataCenter"` and then specify a writeQuorum per data center.

+For example if a write operation is executed by a server where its data center write quorum setting is `majority`, then the quorum used will be `majority` between only the servers locates in the same data center.

 Example about the configuration of 2 data centers, "rome" and "austin", with rispectively 3 and 2 servers.